Admissions Process Review

 Scope and Stakeholders

 The project considered all processes within the timeline of UW receiving an application for admission to communicating the admission decision.
-Not included in the scope of the project was Ontario University Application Centre data, sociodemographic data, recruitment, marketing and outreach and student support upon enrollment.
+Not included in the scope of the project was Ontario University Application Centre data, sociodemographic data, recruitment, marketing and outreach and student support upon enrolment.

 Stakeholders included individuals from the Faculties and Schools who lead undergraduate admissions; key individuals from the Registrar’s Office; and key partners across campus.
 It is worth noting that consultations happened across a broad spectrum of stakeholders: